intro-to-git/intro-to-git.github.io/src/content/lessons/git-workflows.md

 ## Personal git server

 Self hosted git on a physical server or VPS.
-Perfect for homelab setups and small teams.
+Perfect for homelab setups.

 - Allows greater flexibility and privacy.